-Likewise, Panch pokhari trek commonly known as five different small lakes derived from Lord Shiva, the Hindu GOD.
-So, Panch pokhari trek is sacred – pilgrimage trek often visited by Hindu people.
-Along the journey to Panch pokhari, you will have an outstanding view of Dorje Lakpa (6,966m), Phurbi Chhyachu (6,637m), Madiya (6,257m), Rolwaling, Langtang range and as well as Jugal Himal.
+Besides that to Panch Pokhari, you will have an outstanding view of Dorje Lakpa (6,966m), Phurbi Chhyachu (6,637m), Madiya (6,257m), Rolwaling, Langtang range and as well as Jugal Himal.
 Panch pokhari trek consists the base of the Jugal Himal range in the initial and concludes in the lower part.
-Panch pokhari trek is tranquil eternity and dotted by the colorful rhododendron forest, which is extremely spectacular in spring season.
+Panch pokhari trek is the tranquil eternity and dotted by the colorful rhododendron forest, which is extremely spectacular in the spring season.

 Furthermore, Langtang valley is wilderness region offers some of the most beautiful Mountains Langtang Lirung, Langtang Ri and as well as Yala peak, Gangala peak and Ganesh Himal.
-During the trek, you can walk passing over some beautiful and interesting villages and you might see some of the wild animals such as Musk deer, Himalayan black bear, Monkeys, Himalayan wild goat and particularly birds and wild flowers along the routes.
-As it is not very difficult trekking, you can explore it in any time through out the year.
+During the trek, you can walk passing over some beautiful and interesting villages and you might see some of the wild animals such as Musk deer, Himalayan black bear, Monkeys, Himalayan wild goat and particularly birds and wildflowers along the routes.
+As it is not very difficult trekking, you can explore it at any time throughout the year.

-Tilman Pass Trek is an adventure trek combines with the great scenery of langtang Himalayan landscapes with Panch pokhara of rolowaling region.
-You can find mixed Cultural and Natural heritages starting from 800 m low elevation to 5500 meter.
+Tilman Pass Trek is an adventure trek combines with the great scenery of Langtang Himalayan landscapes with Panch pokhara of a rolowaling region.
+You can find mixed Cultural and Natural heritages starting from 800 m low elevation to 5500 meters.
 It is tough grading camping trek tours.
-The trek begins from Chautara and finish at Syabrubensi Bazzar and it includes all meals, road-head transport, services of English speaking local trekking guide, professional cook, sherpas and porters to transfer your luggage.
+The trek begins from Chautara and finishes at Syabrubensi Bazaar and it includes all meals, road-head transport, services of English speaking local trekking guide, professional cook, sherpas, and porters to transfer your luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 Discover some of the tallest Mountains and colorful rhododendron forest on spring, diverse in flora and fauna, Best view of Himalayan scenery including Dorje Lakpa (6966m), Phurbi Chhyachu (6637m), Madiya (6257m), Langtang Lirung (7,227m), Langtang Ri (7,205m), Yala peak (5,520m), Ganjala chuli Nayakang peak (5,844m) and Ganesh Himal (7,422m)